circles-learning-labs/ecto_adapters_dynamodb/README.md

 **:remove_nil_fields** :: boolean, *default:* set in configuration

 Determines if fields in the changeset with `nil` values will be removed from the record/s or set to the DynamoDB `null` value.

-### `is_nil` Queries

-We support `is_nil` in query `wheres`.
-This will query DynamoDB for the attribute either set to `null` or to be missing from the record.
-Please note that DynamoDB does not allow filtering for `null` or missing-attribute on attributes that are part of the current query's key conditions.

 ### DynamoDB `between` and Ecto `:fragment`